 That therapist ( a very nice youngish woman) probably never heard me say much more than “I don’t know”- and I didn’t !
 I had absolutely no insight, and no clue what could have gone on in my past to lead to the eating disorder.
-By the Spring semester of 1982, I was really falling apart, and had a plan to kill myself.
+By the Spring semester of 1982, I was really falling apart, and had a plan (and means) to kill myself.
 My roommate had moved out long before (because I was too QUIET !!), so I could be isolated for quite a while before anybody would have noticed I’d been missing.
 I had planned to take the tranquilizers

-(Thorazine- supposed to chill me out enough that I didn’t care if I ate) I’d been given at the university health system pharmacy, and lock myself in my room, IN my closet (with the keys), and just wait.
+(Thorazine- supposed to chill me out enough that I didn’t care if I ate) I’d been given at the university health system pharmacy, and lock myself in my room, IN my closet that locked from the inside (with the keys), and just wait.
 I’d become fairly resigned to the idea that I wasn’t going to live all that long with the anorexia (which had included periodic bingeing at that point, and daily purging via 40 laxatives spread out throughout the day), so it was more about just dealing with the inevitable.
 I didn’t really want to die– I just didn’t know how to get out of the ED.
 I felt trapped, overwhelmed, ashamed, and hopeless.